 The draught regulator ensures a permanently constant draught in the chimney.
 This ensures a significantly lower consumption of wood, protects the environment and – last but not least – the stove.

-Regardless of the results that a chimney calculation program outputs after entering the present values, it has to be taken into consideration that in the cold state the chimney exhibits a basic draught/ under pressure in the amount of at least 5 Pascal (Pa).
+Regardless of the results that a chimney calculation program outputs after input of the present values, it must be taken into account that the chimney has a basic draught/vacuum of at least 5 Pascal (Pa) in the cold state.

-The maximum draught that the chimney exhibits during the heating operation must not exceed 16 Pascal (Pa).
-Insofar as the draught is too high, the wood burns too quickly and the oven cannot unfold its full heating and environmental qualities.
+If the basic draught is too low, smoke gas may enter the installation room during the initial combustion phase.
+The maximum draught that the chimney has during heating operation must not exceed 16 Pascal (Pa).
+If the draught is too high, the wood burns off too quickly and the stove cannot fully develop its heating and environmental qualities.

-Furthermore, ash from the combustion chamber can under these circumstances ascend into the catalytic converter – if inserted, which in turn can cause malfunction of the stove and can as a consequence lead to flue gas leakage into the installation room.
+In extreme cases, a too high chimney draught leads to damage to the furnace and especially to the catalyst.
+Furthermore, under these conditions, ash from the combustion chamber can lift into the catalyst, which in turn can lead to a malfunction of the furnace and possibly flue gas leakage into the installation room.

-A remedy in this case is an automatic draught regulation of the chimney.
-Please contact your authorised Bullerjan® – trade partner or chimney sweeper.
+In this case an automatic draught regulation of the chimney can help.
+Please speak with your authorized Bullerjan® - trade partner or chimney sweeper.